hannahdesmond/mastery-curriculum/chapter10/README.md

 - Variables inside methods, which get their names from parameters, like `scores` in our `average` method
 - Instance variables, like `@name`, `@colour` and `@legs`.

 What's the difference between these kinds of variables?
-They answer is, broadly speaking, _which objects can see them_.
+The answer is, broadly speaking, _which objects can see them_.

 #### What can see an instance variable?